TRAGEDY OF ALBERT EINSTEIN

 of the senses.
 The interpretation of sense impressions is something to

-be learned; we never team it fully; we are liable to blunder through all
+be learned; we never learn it fully; we are liable to blunder through all

 our days, but that gives us no right to call our senses liars.
 It is